-Although there are generally no deforestation risks associated with soy production in the US (our sole sourcing region) it is still, as an agricultural raw material, included in our overall no-deforestation policy targeting a 100% deforestation free supply chain by 2025.
+Although there are generally no deforestation risks associated with soy production in the US it is still, as an agricultural raw material, included in our overall no-deforestation policy targeting a 100% deforestation free supply chain by 2025.
+We do also source a small amount of Soy in Brazil, which requires ProTerra certification or equivalent to show no-deforestation.